xamry/notes/Data Engineering/OLAP.md

 Non-additive facts are facts that cannot be summed up for any of the dimensions present in the fact table (Room Temperature)

 # OLAP Operations
-1. Roll-up
+## Roll-up
+Roll-up is also known as “consolidation” or “aggregation.”

-2. Drill-down
+## Drill-down
-3. Slice and dice
+## Slice and dice
-4. Pivot (rotate)
+## Pivot (rotate)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjM3NDkyMjEsLTE0NDA2MTUzODUsLTIxNT
-QzMjU0NCwxNDY3NjEwMTI0LDUwNTUzNzI0MCwzNjgyNTk4Mywx
-NzkxNTYyNTA2LC0yMDg4NzQ2NjEyXX0=
+eyJoaXN0b3J5IjpbLTE5NDY2MDA4MDMsMjM3NDkyMjEsLTE0ND
+A2MTUzODUsLTIxNTQzMjU0NCwxNDY3NjEwMTI0LDUwNTUzNzI0
+MCwzNjgyNTk4MywxNzkxNTYyNTA2LC0yMDg4NzQ2NjEyXX0=
 -->